0xafrogeek/MOH_HOSP_NET/fw_config.md

 # DHCP Server
 3. Configure FW as the DHCP Server and limit the IP allocation accordingly
    - [ ] Configure DHCP address ranges for all VLANs on FW - [Services > DHCP Server > <VLAN-NAME>]
-      - Ensure a limited number of IPs are allocated per VLAN, not exceeding the number of staff per shift, per department
+      - Ensure a limited number of IPs are allocated per VLAN, not exceeding the number of staff per shift, per department.

 # Network security & control measures
 4. Implement bandwidth control & basic traffic filtering